acaryca/init-nextjs/README.md

 - Creates an empty `.env` file
 - Copies a dev directory with utilities
 - Creates an empty Icons.js file in components directory
-- Moves `globals.css` to the styles directory and updates it with Tailwind CSS imports, theme variables, and basic styling
+- Copies the styles directory with globals.css containing Tailwind CSS imports and theme variables
 - Configures path aliases in `jsconfig.json`
 - Updates the Next.js layout with proper imports
 - Manages and adds a custom favicon